lschierer/RUT/packages/luke/20051010/the-necessity-of-education.md

 ---

-title: The necessity of education
+title: "The necessity of education"
 date: 2005-10-10 14:34:24
 tags:
   -  society